huazzers/desma126/docs/readings-and-homeplays.md

 </br><a href="https://docs.google.com/spreadsheets/d/1HrWVxhsBU-uBiyhZhQHnOK0SR3rnjlIrp7U_yHa5O1g/edit?usp=sharing">Sign Up Here</a></p>
 </div>

-Plan to spend about 15~30 minutes playing the game with your group members.
+Plan to spend about 30 ~ 60 minutes playing the game(s) with your group members.

 Then, prepare a short 3 ~ 5 minute presentation in response to the following: